What Does the Brain Do?

 The basic workings of the nervous system depend a lot on tiny cells called neurons.
 The brain has billions of them, and they have many specialized jobs.
 For example, sensory neurons send information from the eyes, ears, nose, tongue, and skin to the brain.
 Motor neurons carry messages away from the brain to the rest of the body.

 Intelligence, learning, and memory.
-As we grow and learn, messages travel from one neuron to another over and over, creating connections, or pathways, in the brain.
+As you grow and learn, messages travel from one neuron to another over and over, creating connections, or pathways, in the brain.
 It's why driving takes so much concentration when someone first learns it, but later is second nature: The pathway became established.

 In young children, the brain is highly adaptable.
 In fact, when one part of a young child's brain is injured, another part often can learn to take over some of the lost function.
-But as we age, the brain has to work harder to make new neural pathways, making it harder to master new tasks or change set behavior patterns.
+But as you age, the brain has to work harder to make new neural pathways, making it harder to master new tasks or change set behavior patterns.
 That's why many scientists believe it's important to keep challenging the brain to learn new things and make new connections — it helps keeps the brain active over the course of a lifetime.

 Memory is another complex function of the brain.
-The things we've done, learned, and seen are first processed in the cortex.
-Then, if we sense that this information is important enough to remember permanently, it's passed inward to other regions of the brain (such as the hippocampus and amygdala) for long-term storage and retrieval.
+The things you've done, learned, and seen are first processed in the cortex.
+Then, if you sense that this information is important enough to remember permanently, it's passed inward to other regions of the brain (such as the hippocampus and amygdala) for long-term storage and retrieval.
 As these messages travel through the brain, they too create pathways that serve as the basis of memory.

 Movement.
 Different parts of the cerebrum move different body parts.
 The left side of the brain controls the movements of the right side of the body, and the right side of the brain controls the movements of the left side of the body.
 When you press your car's accelerator with your right foot, for example, it's the left side of your brain that sends the message allowing you to do it.

 Basic body functions.
-A part of the peripheral nervous system called the autonomic nervous system controls many of the body processes we almost never need to think about, like breathing, digestion, sweating, and shivering.
+A part of the peripheral nervous system called the autonomic nervous system controls many of the body processes you almost never need to think about, like breathing, digestion, sweating, and shivering.
 The autonomic nervous system has two parts: the sympathetic nervous system and the parasympathetic nervous system.

 The sympathetic nervous system prepares the body for sudden stress, like if you witness a robbery.
 When something frightening happens, the sympathetic nervous system makes the heart beat faster so that it sends blood quickly to the different body parts that might need it.
 It also causes the